 The church will end when the dispensation of the mystery ends.
-In order to understand why the dispensation of the mystery will end we must understand what is the mystery that had been hidden God.
+In order to understand why the dispensation of the mystery will end we must understand what is the mystery that had been hid in God.
 That mystery is revealed, in part, in Eph.
 3:6.
 “That the Gentiles should be fellow-heirs, and of the same body, and partakers of His promise in Christ by the gospel”.
 A better understanding of some of the Greek words used in this verse will help a great deal.

 The Greek word translated “Gentiles” in the KJV of Eph.
 3:6 is “ethnos”.
 “Ethnos” is the noun of this sentence and, as is true of many other languages, the adjectives (in this case “sunkleronoma”, “sussoma” and “sunmetocha”) must agree in number with the noun it modifies.
 Because “ethnos” is obviously a plural noun, the adjectives must also be plural.
 As the reader will see in the paragraphs below, “sussoma” (the Greek word translated “same body” in the KJV) means literally “together bodies”.
 It certainly makes no sense to say that Gentiles are together bodies.
 I suggest therefore, that “ethnos” in Eph.
 3:6 should be translated “nations” (nations are together bodies) as it is in approximately one third of the times “ethnos” is used.
 (Please see the paper on this web-site What Exactly Is The Mystery That Had Been Hid In God? for the complete Scriptural evidence that this is the correct translation.)

 The three Greek words translated “fellow-heirs”, “same body” and “partakers” are, “sunkleronoma”, “sussomos” and “sunmetocha” respectively.
-Note that each begins with the preposition “sun” (The prefix in the word “sussoma” is spelled differently, but is the same prefix as is used by the other two words under consideration.)
+Note that each begins with the preposition “sun” (The prefix in the word “sussoma” is spelled differently, but is the same prefix as is used in the other two words under consideration.)
 As always, we must understand the meaning of the Greek word by how it is used by the Holy Spirit.
 But “sussoma” is used only one time and would not give a clear picture of what it means, so I will give just a few examples of how the prefix and root are used.

 The prefix of “sussoma” (“sun”) is translated “with” 15 times, as in Mark 14:54, “And Peter followed Him from afar…….and he sat with the servants….”.
 It is translated “together”13 times, as in “….and were set down together.…”.
 It is translated “fellow” and “joint” one time each.
 I believe it is clear that the prefix “sun” means “with” or “together”.